Jun 7 2014 Last update:

 The left rear tow hook posed a danger to the cables in the event of a collision, so it was removed.
 Another tow hook remains on the other side.

-The power cable between the batteries and the controller is TRYSTAR 2/0 AWG welding cable purchased on eBay from coppercableman.
+The power cable between the batteries and the controller is TRYSTAR 2/0 AWG welding cable purchased on eBay.
 This is a high quality cable with an inner liner.

 The cables from the controller to the motor are 4/0 AWG welding cable covered with copper braid shielding and orange sleeve.
 The shielding is from KC Electronics.
 Wire braid is commonly available in the sizes and types described in the U.S. Government Defense Supply Center Commercial Item Description A-A-59569.
 The sleeve is PET Expandable Braided Sleeving from Electriduct.

 Standard grade lugs for 2/0 AWG and 4/0 AWG are thin with not much cross sectional area compared to the cable.
 Those with 1/2in stud hole are particularly insubstantial around the stud hole.

 I found good heavy duty lugs at the sites listed below.

 For strain relief on 2/0 AWG cable, I used Lapp USA S1121 SKINTOP SL/SLR.
 These prevent the cable from moving, and seal the hole from moisture and noise.